abbyazari/vSWIM/README.md

    - $\ge$ 0.48 within 28 days of a true measurement, this represents using roughly 95% of the dataset.

 -  There are minor differences depending on the paramters in question with $V_{y}$ representing the poorest performing parameter.
 -  It is worth noting that at large times from a true spacecraft measurement, the model can (and does) produce our initial 'guess' at the parameter value.
-From our initialization this is the mean value of the true dataset.
+From our initialization this is the mean value of a subsset of the true dataset.
 You can identify when this occurs by reviewing the unnormalized prediction of $\mu$.
 When the unnormalized prediction of $\mu$ is close to 0, the prediction is the same as the initial subset's mean.

 #### Performance of Standard Deviation Prediction, $\sigma$